Barthélémy Kotchy

 Barthélémy Kotchy or Barthélémy Kotchy-N'Guessan (Grand-Bassam, 1934 – 19 January 2019) was an Ivorian writer and politician.

-He was one of the founders of the Ivorian Popular Front and he was the president of ASCAD from 2008.
+He was one of the founders of the Ivorian Popular Front and he was the president of Académie des sciences, des arts, des cultures d'Afrique et des diasporas africaines from 2008.
 He died in Abidjan on 19 January 2019, aged 84.